-BMP Description: Dust Controls

-Permanent

-Installation Schedule: Use regularly as needed to prevent dust from leaving the site in the air.

-Maintenance and Inspection: Daily and as needed, ensure equipment used for dust controls is functioning properly.
+Permanent □ Temporary Installation Schedule: Use regularly as needed to prevent dust from leaving the site in the air.
+Maintenance and Inspection: Daily and as needed, ensure equipment used for dust controls i functioning properly.
 Inspect site weekly for areas of dust concern, and promptly utilize BMP DC as needed.
 Responsible Staff: Provided by Contractor